gboes/gboes.github.io/cv.md

 </details>

 <details>
-<summary> 2016: LMU Munich, B.A.
-Philosophy
+<summary> 2016: B.A.
+Philosophy, LMU Munich
 </summary>

 Thesis: <em>Carnap’s ‘Aufbau’ in a Husserlian Context.
 Towards a phenomenological ‘Aufbau’ or a logicist phenomenology.</em>